About broadband speed

 What speed can I get?

-You can't improve your speeds if they are within your estimates.
+You can't usually improve your speeds if they are within your estimates.
 However, if your speed is slower than it should be, watch our video to find out how you can help speed things up.

 What is line speed and throughput speed?